 If you’ve ever attended a Twins game and sat upstairs behind home plate at the Metrodome, the chances are pretty good that you know Wally Englund, 85, of Richfield.
 For 14 years he was an usher at the Dome and other sports facilities in the Twin Cities.

-But only his wife, a few family members and some season ticket holders who’ve become his close friends over the years know the secret that, until recently, he couldn’t talk about: He is still suffering from an incident in the South Pacific during World War II.
+But only his wife, a few family members and some season ticket holders who’ve become his close friends over the years know the secret that, until recently, he couldn’t talk about: He is still suffering from his time in the South Pacific during World War II.

 Wally told me his story because he doesn’t want returning soldiers from Afghanistan and Iraq to live with the post traumatic stress disorder (PTSD) that began in August 1943, about a year after he graduated from high school in Alexandria and convinced his parents to allow him to enlist and go to war.

 Englund knew everybody on the ship.
-But he’d never seen the person who saved his life.
-There were about 100 men on board the U.S.S.
-Artisan ( AFDB-1) — a floating dry-dock — but only he and one other man survived.
+But he’d never met or seen the person who saved his life.

 “Everything happened so fast.
 It was early in the morning; I don’t know if we hit a mine or what.
 It happened fast and all hell broke loose,” he said.